esticade/esticade.go/README.md

 - `esticade.NewService(serviceName)` - Will construct a new service and connect to the exchange.
 - `esticade.NewServiceCustomConfiguration(serviceName, amqpUrl, exchangeName string, engraved bool)` - Will construct a new service with the given configuration and connect to the exchange.
+- `connect()` - Will attempt to connect to rabbit mq
-- `on(eventName, callback)` - Will register event listener.
-Callback will be called with an `Event` object as the only argument.
+- `on(eventName, callback)` - Will register event listener function `func(event esticade.Event) error`.
+Callback will be called
+with an `Event` object as the only argument.
 If there are two or more instances of the same service running, the events will be equally divided between all the instances.
+If the callback function returns an error, the message is not consumed and will be re-sent again.
 - `emit(eventName[, payload])` - Will emit event to the event network.
 Returns promise that is fulfilled once the event is emitted.
 - `shutdown()` - Will shut the entire service down, if there is nothing else keeping process alive, the process will terminate.